Jarongo254/ACN/README.md

 #### Hierarchical clustering
 - Is agglomerative in nature(starts with each object in its own cluster, groups by distance with recalculation of distance and eventually ends with all objects in the same cluster)
 - Results in a dendogram(can be cut at any given height or distance)
+- is applicable to any objects and distance measures which do not have to be metric
+- Dissimilarity scores between merged clusters increases during agglomeration

 Pseudocode:
 ```text